AnnMarieW/dash-quickstart/README.md

 ___

-The data in this info will eventually be turned into an app, but in the meantime, I hope you find it helpful.
+The data in this repo will eventually be turned into an app, but in the meantime, I hope you find it helpful.

 This is a work in progress.
 If you have comments or suggestions, please feel free to [start a new issue](https://github.com/AnnMarieW/dash-quickstart/issues/new) or do a pull request.
 I'd be delighted to hear from you!